robjwells/save-applescript-as-text/Readme.md

 * **There are two versions.**
 If you write scripts in Apple’s own AppleScript Editor you’ll want `ASE-Save as text.scpt`.
 If you write scripts in [Script Debugger](http://www.latenightsw.com) then you’ll want `SD-Save as text.scpt`.
 * **The script is saved to disk at the very start.**
 I’d advise against removing `save` on line 3, because there isn’t a good way of keep your script open with unsaved changes anyway.
-(Your script “becomes” the .applescript when it is created.)
+(Your script “becomes” the .applescript when it is created in the ASE version and the SD version reads the file from disk.)
 * **Script Debugger 4.5 or earlier users may need to edit the script first**
 I haven’t tested it.
 But it uses standard commands so I don’t see why not.
 Even so, if you’re using an earlier version I’d recommend you check out Script Debugger 5 as it’s really nice.
 * **Leopard (OSX 10.5) or earlier users may need to edit the script first.**